engelsj/Jack-and-Nick-Whiteboard/README.md

 ## Unrelated Activites Brainstorming (prototype of kind of post on website)
 - Sports groups
-- Ted talk viewinig parties
+- Ted talk viewinig parties https://www.ted.com/
 - Super smash bros tips and tricks
 - Share and discuss Academic work that you are proud of(can only do because of intimacy of group/ size of group).
 - Video game and fantasy viewing parties
 - DnD Campaigns

 ## Richard has shown interest in the project float involving him by richard and jack.
 Need a MVP before though, to establish precedent
+- Also consider Jake or tegan, but be more weary
 ## Start working on learning markdown better, so that these doccuments can have more features
 - look at this guide https://guides.github.com/features/mastering-markdown/
 - make note of how we can link topics as I this document can get really big